 This article was written for Northernstars.ca by Wyndham Wise, the former publisher and editor-in-chief of Take One: Film in Canada.
 It is Copyright © 2010 and may not be reproduced without prior written approval.
 Click here for more information about copyright.

 Originally published in 2010, the information we now have about Florence La Badie differs substantially from some of the details used in this exclusive article.
-We have chosen to leave this article as it was originally written since it links directly to a page that has what we consider to be more accurate content.
+We have chosen to leave this article as it was originally written since it links directly to a page that has what we consider to have more accurate content.